Foster1466/Webservice/README.md

     1. cd webservice
     2. docker build --tag python-django .
     3. docker run --publish 8000:8000 python-django

-In order to test the test scripts

-Go to the root directory of project and execute the following command:
+* In order to test the test scripts, go to the root directory of project and execute the following command:

 `python manage.py test receipt_processor`